Emz-Hubz/ITSEC-Lab-Generalist/README.md

 # IT Security Lab Environment – GNS3 Project

+## Project Status

+This lab is currently under development.
+Core infrastructure is complete, including routing, segmentation, and centralized logging.
+IDS functionality isin progress.
+All updates are reflected progressively in this repository.

 This repository documents a simulated enterprise network environment built in GNS3.
 The project is designed to demonstrate broad IT security skills relevant for a generalist role, including network segmentation, intrusion detection, log centralization, and firewall configuration.

 ## Overview

 The lab consists of multiple virtual machines, interconnected through virtual switches and routers, with clearly separated network zones and realistic services.
-This environment is intended to replicate the architecture and challenges of a small-to-medium enterprise network.
+The IDS node includes two network interfaces: one for management and internet access, and a second in promiscuous mode for passive traffic inspection via a hub.
+This environment is intended to replicate the architectureand challenges of a small-to-medium enterprise network.

 ## Lab Architecture